-The buildings were then extensively restored and one was turned into a museum and gift shop.
-The oldest building, the hexagon-shaped blockhouse, unfortunately, had been torn down years ago but was rebuilt in 1988, partly with stones from the original building.
+The buildings were then extensively restored, and one was turned into a museum and gift shop.
+Unfortunately, the oldest building, the hexagon-shaped blockhouse, had been torn down years ago but was rebuilt in 1988, partly with stones from the original building.

-Today, the National Historic Site displays nine restored buildings, including officers’ quarters, barracks, a blacksmith shop, commissary and more and is one of the best examples of Indian Wars period forts.
-Many of the buildings include period furnishings and the Visitor Center includes a museum, introductory slide show, library, restrooms, and a gift shop.
-A nature trail still provides views of wagon ruts left in the ground from the many pioneers who traveled the Santa Fe Trail.
+Today, the National Historic Site displays nine restored buildings, including officers’ quarters, barracks, a blacksmith shop, commissary, and more, and is one of the best examples of Indian Wars period forts.
+Many of the buildings include period furnishings, and the Visitor Center includes a museum, introductory slide show, library, restrooms, and a gift shop.
+A nature trail still provides views of wagon ruts left in the ground by the many pioneers who traveled the Santa Fe Trail.

-Throughout the summer months, various programs are available where historians in period clothing staff the buildings and provide demonstrations.
+Various programs are available throughout the summer months where historians in period clothing staff the buildings and provide demonstrations.